Type to search lessons across every grade and subject.

 Worksheet

-These aren't graded.
-The goal is fluency — try one approach per question, then pick the one that fits your head best.
+Try these to put the idea into practice.
+The goal is fluency.
+Work one approach per question, then keep whichever fits your head best.

 What is 0.4 × 0.3?